-Submit an amended return on Form PTE for the year being amended and check the "amended" box.
+Submit an amended return on a PTE return for the year being amended and check the "amended" box.
 Attach all required schedules.

 If the New Mexico amended return reports changes as the result of filing an amended federal return, attach copies of the applicable federal forms and schedules.
 In all other cases, attach an explanation of the changes.
-If the New Mexico amended return shows changes as the result of a Revenue Agent Report (RAR), the changes must be reported within 90 days of the date the federal adjustments are final.
+If the New Mexico amended return shows changes as the result of a Revenue Agent Report (RAR), the changes must be reported within 180 days of the date the federal adjustments are final.
 Attach a copy of the RAR.

-NOTE: Generally, you do not need to attach a copy of the previously filed state Form PTE as backup for the amended return.
+NOTE: Generally, you do not need to attach a copy of the previously filed state PTE return as backup for the amended return.
 If you do attach a copy of the state Form PTE as backup, write "DO NOT PROCESS" across the face of the return.

-LINE INSTRUCTIONS FOR COMPLETING FORM PTE
+LINE INSTRUCTIONS FOR COMPLETING PTE RETURN

-Computerized schedule(s) WILL NOT be accepted in lieu of completing the appropriate forms, All applicable line items on Form PTE and Schedules PTE-A, PTE-B, and federal Form 1065, pages 1 through 5 must be completed for the return to be processed.
+Computerized schedule(s) WILL NOT be accepted in lieu of completing the appropriate forms.
+All applicable line items on the PTE return and Schedules PTE-A, PTE-B, RPD-41367, and federal Form 1065, pages 1 through 5 must be completed for the return to be processed.